 Margin of safety = Actual or budgeted sales – Sales required to break-even

-Margin of safety is also expressed in the form of ratio or percentage that is calculated by using the following formulas/equations:
+MOS is also expressed in the form of ratio or percentage as follows:

 MOS ratio = MOS/Actual or budgeted sales